 Jazz/ Tap/ Lyrical/ Contemporary/ Modern Dance (All Levels)—These classes will include warm-up exercises and stretching, center floor exercises, traveling combinations, and choreographed routines.

 Jazz (7 yrs. old & up)—Jazz is an exciting form of dance seen on television, on stage, and in films, combining the discipline of correct technical training with an emphasis on over-all conditioning, stamina, and developing different performance styles.
 The latest dance moves are taught using popular music as well as show tunes.

 Tap (7 yrs. old & up)—Tap is a dance form that expresses an intricate rhythmic pattern to various types of music.
 It develops flexibility, coordination, balance, musical timing and is fun!
 It is very useful to those interested in musical theatre or professional performing.

 Modern Dance (9 yrs. old & up) Modern dance is more experimental than classical ballet.
 The technique develops a freer use of the body using concepts including contraction and release, fall and recovery, floor work, use of spiral, weight shifting, and isolations.

-Contemporary Dance (J&T 5 & Ballet 4+ levels & up) This is a dance form combining both modern dance and classical ballet elements, and may include elements from jazz, postmodern, somatic movements, and lyrical dance.
-It also uses the modern dance concepts of spiral, weight shift, contraction, fall and recovery, etc., and often incorporates gesture and staccato movements in opposition to more fluid movements.,
+Contemporary Dance (J&T 5 and Ballet 5 levels & up) This is a dance form combining both modern dance and classical ballet elements, and may include elements from jazz, postmodern, somatic movements, and lyrical dance.
+It also uses the modern dance concepts of spiral, weight shift, contraction, fall and recovery, etc., and often incorporates gesture and staccato movements in opposition to more fluid movements.